gabe-teaching-nyu-tandon/finalprojects23-stockpredict/README.md

 5. To generate a PDF version of the documentation, run the following command: make pdf

-This command will convert the source files to a PDF format using rst2pdf.
+This command will convert the source files to a PDF format.
 The resulting PDF file will be available in the `build/latex` directory.

 ## Accessing the Documentation
 6. To access and view the generated documentation: